Jaquet Droz Astrale Perpetual Calendar Review

 The 18kt white gold crown is debossed with Jaquet Droz's signature double stars from the image below you can see from the lugs on the right and left of the crown the case is designed to be slightly elevated off of a surface to protect transparent crystal case back.

 This is a stunning watch with great features and an excellent power reserve.
 Some people don't like anything on the dial other than the time and day of the month.
 If that's the case this watch isn’t for you, but if it is, for $32,500 you would be getting a brand new, never been worn luxury watch from a highly respected watchmaker with some serious achievements in Swiss horological history.
-This watch comes new in box with all papers.
+This watch comes new in a box with all papers.
 Factory warranty expires in Feb 2020.